simonlyllyyy92/nestjs-learning/README.md

 Encrypt Password
     1. whenEver we take an instance of a user and trun them into a object and then into json,
-    we use Exclude password by user Exclude() decorator from class-transformer
+    we use Interceptor
+    2. Create folder called interceptor
-    2. Configure controller using UseInterceptor and ClassSerializerInterceptor at the request where we want the entity to except
+    3. configure interceptor using UseInterceptor and Class SerializerInterceptor at the request where we want the entity to except
+    4. serialize at the controller
+    5. add expose decorator on user.dto.ts

     But some times we might want different user see different response